TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 ![Fail](fail.gif)

-Since the description says we will get the flag by beating the level, we can assume that whetever input causes us to  not run into the spike wall will also display a readable flag at the end.
+Since the description says we will get the flag by beating the level, we can assume that whatever input causes us to  not run into the spike wall will also display a readable flag at the end.

 I knew for sure that I would not want to be manually inputting bits into this level, it simply moves too fast and there are too many bits.

-Using a discord bot I was able to get the passcode needed to copy the level (`671905`) and open it in the in-game editor.
+Using a [discord bot](https://github.com/Alex1304/ultimategdbot) made for Geometry Dash communities (it was the first search result, okay?)
+I was able to get the passcode needed to copy the level (`671905`) and open it in the in-game editor.
 I also wanted to parse the level into Python so I looked for resources about how the level file format works but ended up needing to read the source code of some parsing libraries.

 All the levels of the current user are stored in one file: `CCLocalLevels.dat`.
 This is "encrypted" using a constant XOR key of 11 and packed using base64 and zlib compression.
 The result is an XML file which after a bit of traversing contains another base64-encoded-zlib-compressed string representing the whole level.
 ```python